lehitoskin/ivy/README.md

 - To add a tag or list of tags to an image, simply enter them into the tag text field, separated by a comma and a space.
-E.g., `flower, beach, roller coaster` and then press the "Set" button or the Enter key.
+E.g., `flower, beach, roller coaster` and then press the "Set" button or the <kbd>Enter</kbd> key.

+- If you are currently editing tags and wish to revert any unsaved changes, simply hit the <kbd>Esc</kbd> key.
+Hitting <kbd>Esc</kbd> when there's no pending changes to be saved will unfocus the tag text field.

-- To remove any set tags, simply delete the contents in the tag text field, press the "Set" button or Enter key, and the entry for that image will be deleted.
+- To remove any set tags, simply delete the contents in the tag text field, press the "Set" button or <kbd>Enter</kbd> key, and the entry for that image will be deleted.

 Ivy cannot yet display animation in gifs due to a limitation of the GUI